 Director / Deputy Director

-The Intelligence Division is responsible for providing all-source intelligence products to the Secretary of Transportation and his/her principal staff as well as the Department of Transportation (DOT) Operating Administrators ensuring they are apprised of current developments and long range trends in international terrorism; global and international topics concerning aviation, trade, transportation markets, trade agreements and related topics in international cooperation and facilitation.
-In addition to providing intelligence support to the Secretary and principal staff, and the Operating Administrators, the Intelligence Division supports a number of other DOT consumers of intelligence.
+The Intelligence Division is responsible for providing all-source intelligence products to the Secretary and other DOT staff ensuring they are apprised of current developments and long-range trends in international terrorism; global and international topics concerning aviation, trade, transportation markets, trade agreements, and related topics in international cooperation and facilitation.

 Protective Service Division